 These are naturally occurring substances in food that can interfere with the functioning of the thyroid gland.
 Some of the Goitrogens are –

 - Vegetables like broccoli, cabbage, cauliflower, turnips, mustard etc.

 Stress and Thyroid

-I see a direct impact of stress on the functioning of Thyroid gland from my personal experience.
-I did not have thyroid 1 year back when I got all the tests done.
+I see a direct impact of stress on the functioning of the Thyroid gland from my personal experience.
+I did not have a thyroid 1 year back when I got all the tests done.
 6 months back, I underwent stress due to some personal issues.
-In fact, still going through it !
-And I can tell you that my Thyroid is because of my continuous high stress !
+In fact, still going through it!
+And I can tell you that my Thyroid is because of my continuous high stress!

 I am taking Thyronorm 25 as per my Doctor’s recommendation.
 The dosage is directly proportional to your TSH level.
 Mine is not too high, so Thyronorm 25 is sufficient.
-I have a few friends who have been taking Thyronorm 50 since years since their TSH is always on the margin despite taking medicine.
-If they don’t take medicine, needless to say, it invites problems !
-BTW, I forgot to mention that you need to see an Endocronologist for thyroid.
+I have a few friends who have been taking Thyronorm for 50 years since their TSH is always on the margin despite taking medicine.
+If they don’t take medicine, needless to say, it invites problems!
+BTW, I forgot to mention that you need to see an Endocrinologist for your thyroid.